angular/angular/aio/content/guide/universal.md

 ### Server Transition <a name="server-transition"></a>

-When a client-side Angular app bootstraps into a Universal page, it replaces the HTML that was there with its own rendered components.
+When a client-side Angular app bootstraps into a Universal page, it replaces the HTML that was there with its own rendered components, and removes any server-side styles.
 This transition is enabled by a shared id between the client and server apps.
+The id is added to styles that are rendered on the server, so that they can be identified and removed when the client app is initialized.
 The id is defined using `BrowserModule.withServerTransition` in the AppModule that is shared by the client and server.

-Open file `src/app.module.ts` and find the `BrowserModule` import.
+Open file `src/app/app.module.ts` and find the `BrowserModule` import.
 Then replace this:

 <code-example format="." language="ts">
 @NgModule({